pythonic64/hover/README.md

-# hover
-Hover event manager and behavior for Kivy framework
+# Hover event manager and behavior for Kivy framework